 Ultimately, the bond belongs to you and it should be refunded in full unless the agent or landlord can prove that deductions should be made.
 If you look after the premises and continue to pay the agreed rent until the end of the tenancy, you should have no issues with receiving your bond back.

-How do you claim your bond back?
+How do you claim your bond back and how long can a rental deposit be held?

 Chances are, there will come a time when you want to move on from what you have come to call ‘home’.
 Once you have loaded up your car, vacated the property and returned the keys, your landlord or agent will inspect the premises and consult the original condition report to assess the final condition of the property.
 Within three days of vacating (and all keys returned), the property agent / owner must either refund the bond or start a claim through MyBond.
 If action has not been taken within the three days, the owner / agent must notify you of the reason for the delay.